Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 There is a little more to be said about finitely generated modules.
 Recall from the previous subsection that a module is finitely generated if $V = A v_1+\cdots+A v_n$ for homogeneous vectors $v_1,\dots,v_n \in V$.
 We say that $V$ is {\em finitely cogenerated} if its dual is finitely generated.
 It is obvious from these definitions that $\Hom_A(V,W)$ is finite-dimensional either if $V$ is finitely generated and $W$ is locally finite-dimensional, or if $V$ is locally finite-dimensional and $W$ is finitely cogenerated.
 The following checks that our naive definitions are consistent with the usual notions of finitely generated and cogenerated objects of Grothendieck categories.

-\begin{lemma} For $V \in A\lmod$, the following properties are equivalent: \begin{enumerate} \item[(i)] $V$ is finitely generated; \item[(ii)] the radical $\rad V$, i.e., the sum of its maximal proper submodules, is a superfluous submodule and $\hd V := V / \rad V$ is of finite length; \item[(iii)] $V$ is a quotient of a finite direct sum of the modules $P(b)$ for $b \in \B$. \end{enumerate} Moreover, any finitely generated $V$ has a projective cover. \end{lemma}
+\begin{lemma} For $V \in A\lmod$, the following properties are equivalent: \begin{itemize} \item[(i)] $V$ is finitely generated; \item[(ii)] the radical $\rad V$, i.e., the sum of its maximal proper submodules, is a superfluous submodule and $\hd V := V / \rad V$ is of finite length; \item[(iii)] $V$ is a quotient of a finite direct sum of the modules $P(b)$ for $b \in \B$. \end{itemize} Moreover, any finitely generated $V$ has a projective cover. \end{lemma}

 \begin{proof} We have already observed that $P(b)$ is a projective cover of $L(b)$.
 The lemma follows by standard arguments given this and the decomposition (\ref{pid}). \end{proof}

 \begin{corollary} For $V \in A\lmod$, the following properties are equivalent: \begin{itemize} \item[(i)] $V$ is finitely cogenerated; \item[(ii)] $\soc V$ is an essential submodule of finite length; \item[(iii)] $V$ is isomorphic to a submodule of a finite direct sum of modules $I(b)$ for $b \in \B$. \end{itemize} \end{corollary}